Last Updated on October 22, 2020 by Nancie

-Heated Pet Water Bowl
+Heated Pet Water Bowl as Birdbath

 This second bowl was ignored by the birds very consistently until the weather got cold enough for the remaining plastic saucer birdbath out front to stay frozen.
 Then this heated bowl got to be a popular bird gathering place.

-These bowls are too deep for most birds to bathe in except for a flock of American Robins last winter.
+These bowls are too deep for most birds to bathe in except for a flock of American Robins one winter.
 But they are fine for even the littlest birds like American Goldfinches to sit on the edge and get a drink.

 The trick with deep bowls like these is to fill them very close to the top.
 If the bowl gets too empty, little birds have to tip forward and be almost standing on their heads to drink.
 I’ve heard of someone who put a rock in this type of bowl to make it more shallow.
 I haven’t tried that and am not sure if this would cause any problems with the way the bowl works, but it might be worth trying.

 These pet water bowls are very inexpensive.
 They do have wire wrapped around the cords to protect them and the cord is fairly long.
-They are not thermostatically controlled so you need to be careful to unplug them when the weather is warm and not let them become empty.
+They are not thermostatically controlled though, so you need to be very careful to unplug them when the weather is warm and not let them become empty.

 I purchased the Allied Precision BDT250 Bird Bath De Icer from Amazon.
 It has a ten-foot cord.
 Because my saucer was out in the yard, I needed to purchase an additional Master Electrician 20-Foot 16/3 Vinyl Landscape Outdoor Extension Cord and Hot Headz Extension Cord Safety Seal Water Resistant Cord Cover for where the de-icer cord and the extension cord come together.